ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Feed:

-: tbd
+: An identifier for a sequence of Transparent Claims

 Issuer:

-: signing statements, making them a Claim, issuing/sending them to the
+: originator of named statements, signing statements, thereby refining them to a Claim, and issuing/sending Claims to the Transparency Service.

 Ledger: